We shape clay into a pot, but the place where it is empty is what makes it useful.

 This is a very old way of providing sustenance, this pot of beans.
 People have been keeping an eye on that quiet burble for a long time now and hopefully, if we do things right, will continue to do so well into the future.
 It's a most satisfying and nourishing and comforting activity.
 I try to do this once a week, making up enough beans for the entire week ahead, and I highly recommend that you do, too.

-If your life is structured such that you cannot be at home, keeping even the most occasional eye on a pot of beans, or if perhaps you find the whole notion a little too romantic, then a crock pot will do.
+If your life is structured such that you cannot be at home, keeping even the most occasional eye on a pot of beans, or if perhaps you find the whole notion a little too romantic, then a slow cooker will do.
 Or a regular pot, overnight in a very low oven.
 This practice of making up a pot of beans is not afraid of modern convenience and should not be avoided because of time or philosophy.

 But still, I urge you to find something in your life that encourages less doing and more being, something that nourishes the rounded, receptive space within.
 All day long we deal with the outer shell of things, the constructed forms of schedules and outward appearances and the striving that comes with their maintenance.
 But remember that it's the magic of the internal processes that ultimately makes life worthwhile, that softens us and makes us tender and available enough so that we can receive what we need.
 So that we can be sweet and steady, toothsome and useful.
-So that we can know the fullness and appreciate the emptiness that allows it, and see them as one thing.
+So that we can know fullness, and appreciate the emptiness that allows it and see them as one thing.